 If you have a burning sensation or notice any blistering, remove the ice immediately.

-- Compression this is used to reduce swelling.
-If you have been given a tubular bandage, wear this whenever the injured area is not elevated and always remove it before you go to bed - Elevation this helps to reduce swelling and inflammation.
-Elevate the injured area as much as possible in the first few days, this should be done for at least 20 minutes every two hours.
+• Elevation - this helps to reduce swelling and inflammation.
+Elevate the swollen hand as much as possible in the first few days, this should be done for at least 20 minutes every two hours.